nalbcosta/backbit/README.md

 ## Stack

 - Next.js + TypeScript for the web app.
-- NestJS + TypeScript for the backend.[1]
+- NestJS + TypeScript for the backend.
-- MongoDB for the product layer and user data.[1]
+- MongoDB for the product layer and user data.
 - RAWG for external game metadata, accessed through the backend only.

 RAWG requires an API key for requests, so the key should stay on the server side instead of being exposed in the client.
 Their API usage also requires attribution in the applicable plan, which should be respected anywhere game data and media are surfaced in the product.